Proverbs

 The rose has thorns only for those who would gather it.

-environment Chinese proverbs
+Chinese proverbs environment

 We do not inherit the earth from our ancestors, we borrow it from our children.

-environment American proverbs Native American proverbs
+environment Native American proverbs American proverbs

 You must teach your children that the ground beneath their feet is the ashes of your grandfathers.
 So that they will respect the land, tell your children that the earth is rich with the lives of our kin.
 Teach your children what we have taught our children, that the earth is our mother.
 Whatever befalls the earth befalls the sons of the earth.
 If men spit upon the ground, they spit upon themselves.

-American proverbs environment Native American proverbs
+environment Native American proverbs American proverbs

 Everyone is kneaded out of the same dough but not baked in the same oven.

-people Jewish proverbs equality
+Jewish proverbs equality people

 Repentance won't cure mischief.